hardtware/DC2/README.md

 4.4 Setup the DC2 as a generic machine

-`$ docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=a.b.c.d dc2`
+`docker-machine create --driver generic --generic-ssh-user=dc2 --generic-ip-address=a.b.c.d dc2`

-This will create add your DC2 as a machine to run containers in.
+This command takes a while as it will be updating the DC2.
+It will create add your DC2 as a machine to run containers in.

+4.5 Setup the DC2 as your docker machine

+`docker-machine env dc2` will show you how to setup the envirnment to run commands against your DC2

 4.5 Run the hello-world container

-`$ docker xxxx`
+`docker run hello-world`

+4.6 Success!
+Disconnect power, ethernet and HTMI (if connected) and finish assembly in 1.4